Gibson Les Paul Junior: Variations

 Several artists have had Juniors produced in the Gibson product line, including John Lennon, Mick Jones, Peter Frampton, and the Bob Marley Les Paul Special.
 The Lennon model is unique for the single-coil, hexagon-shaped "Charlie Christian" pickup at the neck (which derived its name from the type installed on Christian's Gibson ES-150), a modification Lennon accepted when he had the guitar serviced upon acquiring it in the 1970s.
 Green Day's Billie Joe Armstrong and Gibson have released four signature Les Paul Juniors, the first is in three custom colors including Vintage Sunburst, Classic White, and Ebony, and is based on the actual '54-'57 Juniors.
 It also has some modern features requested by Armstrong, which include a slim tapered neck, as well as a specially designed "H-90" pickup which is said to be hum-canceling and it is overwound to handle more distortion.
 Armstrong's second signature model is a double-cutaway in TV Yellow which also includes an "H-90" pickup.
 However, according to Armstrong's guitar tech, he does not use the H-90 in his guitars.
 He uses a Seymour Duncan Antiquity P-90 pickup.
 The third signature is a single-cutaway released in 2018 in cherry, ebony, and sonic blue.
 The fourth, and as of 2023, most recent signature model is two structurally identical single-cutaway guitars; one in a "vintage ebony gloss" finish and the other in a "silver mist" finish, the second of which appearing in multiple music videos such as Oh Love and Stay the Night and being used in live performances throughout the 2010s and early 2020s.

-The Les Paul Special has a generally similar body shape, but has a contoured top, two P-90 pickups, and Gibson's standard four-knob, three-way switch electronics.
+The Les Paul Special has the same body shape, but is equipped with two P-90 pickups, and Gibson's standard four-knob, three-way switch electronics.